-The monthly principal and interest payments, starting with the April 2023 payment, have been adjusted to be 100% of net monthly mining revenue, defined as, for each calendar month, the sum of (a) all of Borrower's revenue generated from all Bitcoin generated by the Borrower with the Collateral less (b) the sum of the Borrower SG&A in connection with Bitcoin mining operations, but not to exceed the greater of (x) \$100,000 and (y) the amount that is previously preapproved by the Lender in writing for such calendar month; provided, however that, to the extent that SG&A is capped by clause (b) above, any unapplied SG&A may be rolled forward to subsequent months until fully deducted.
-Notwithstanding the foregoing, unless otherwise approved by Lender, the aggregate amount of SG&A during any rolling twelve-month period shall not exceed \$750,000, provided that if at the end of a fiscal quarter, commencing with the fiscal quarter ending June 30, 2023, if (x) the aggregate principal amount payment received by the Lender for such fiscal quarter exceeds 38.6363638 Bitcoin and (y) the average principal amount payment received by the Lender for each fiscal quarter (commencing fiscal quarter ending June 30, 2023 and through and including the fiscal quarter for which such determination is to be made) exceeds 38.6363638 Bitcoin per fiscal quarter, then, the Borrower shall pay to the Lender 75% of Net Monthly Mining Revenue for the immediately succeeding fiscal quarter (and thereafter, in the following fiscal quarter would shift to 100%).
-In the event that the Net Monthly Mining Revenue for any month is insufficient to cover interest payment under the BTC Note, such deficiency shall be deemed paid-in-kind by capitalizing such deficiency in interest payment and adding such amount to the principal amount of indebtedness under the BTC Note.
+The monthly principal and interest payments, starting with the April 2023 payment, were adjusted to be 100% of net monthly mining revenue, defined as, for each calendar month, the sum of (a) all of Borrower's revenue generated from all Bitcoin generated by the Borrower with the Collateral less (b) the sum of the Borrower SG&A in connection with Bitcoin mining operations, but not to exceed the greater of (x) \$100,000 and (y) the amount that was previously preapproved by the Lender in writing for such calendar month; provided, however that, to the extent that SG&A was capped by clause (b) above, any unapplied SG&A could be rolled forward to subsequent months until fully deducted.
+Notwithstanding the foregoing, unless otherwise approved by Lender, the aggregate amount of SG&A during any rolling twelve-month period would not exceed \$750,000, provided that if at the end of a fiscal quarter, commencing with the fiscal quarter ending June 30, 2023, if (x) the aggregate principal amount payment received by the Lender for each fiscal quarter (commencing fiscal quarter ending June 30, 2023 and through and including the fiscal quarter for which such determination was to be made) exceeds 38.6363638 Bitcoin per fiscal quarter, then, the Borrower would pay to the Lender 75% of Net Monthly Mining Revenue for the immediately succeeding fiscal quarter (and thereafter, in the following fiscal quarter would shift to 100%).
+In the event that the Net Monthly Mining Revenue for any month was insufficient to cover interest payment under the BTC Note, such deficiency would be deemed paid-in-kind by capitalizing such deficiency in interest payment and adding such amount to the principal amount of indebtedness under the BTC Note.

-Also, as part of the Amendment, the Company has agreed not to convey, sell, lease, transfer, assign, or otherwise dispose of any of the Company's digital assets outside of the ordinary course of business.
+Also, as part of the Amendment, the Company agreed not to convey, sell, lease, transfer, assign, or otherwise dispose of any of the Company's digital assets outside of the ordinary course of business.

-Additionally, the Company is required thereunder to maintain a collateral (mining equipment and digital assets) coverage ratio of 110%.
-A breach of the Collateral Coverage Ratio shall not be deemed to have occurred until the lender has provided notice to the Company of such breach.
-If the Collateral Coverage Ratio decreases below 110%, the Company will have to provide the lender with additional collateral in the form of bitcoin, U.S. dollars, or additional equipment.
-If the Company is unable to do so, the Company may default on the BTC Note, which could have a material adverse effect on the Company's operations, financial condition, and results of operations.
-As of June 30, 2024, the Company was not in breach of the Collateral Coverage Ratio.
+Additionally, the Company was required thereunder to maintain a collateral (mining equipment and digital assets) coverage ratio of 110%.
+A breach of the Collateral Coverage Ratio would not be deemed to have occurred until the lender provided notice to the Company of such breach.
+If the Collateral Coverage Ratio decreased below 110%, the Company would have to provide the lender with additional collateral in the form of bitcoin, U.S. dollars, or additional equipment.
+If the Company was unable to do so, it would be in default on the BTC Note, which could have a material adverse effect on the Company's operations, financial condition, and results of operations.
+As of September 30, 2024, the Company was not in breach of the Collateral Coverage Ratio.

 The Amendment also added a conversion provision whereby the lender has a limited right to convert all or any portion of the outstanding principal on the BTC Note into a number of shares of the Company.
-The Conversion Right is available at any time during the one-month period after which the market capitalization of the Company for the first time exceeds \$125,000,000 for five consecutive days.
-The conversion price is equal to \$150,000,000 divided by the number of shares of Company common stock outstanding immediately prior to the lender's exercise of the Conversion Right during the Conversion Period.
+The Conversion Right was available at any time during the one-month period after which the market capitalization of the Company for the first time exceeded \$125,000,000 for five consecutive days.
+The conversion price was equal to \$150,000,000 divided by the number of shares of Company common stock outstanding immediately prior to the lender's exercise of the Conversion Right during the Conversion Period.